knative/ux/CONTRIBUTING.md

 When you find an issue which you are interested in, comment `/assign` and a bot will assign the issue to you!
 Feel free to ask any questions you have either on the GitHub issue or in the [#knative-ux](https://cloud-native.slack.com/archives/C05MW1AT1T8) slack channel.
 We are here to help you!

+Examples of current issues being worked on include: website color scheme redesign, user survey design and analysis, and other user research methods such as card sorting.

 ## Designer - developer handoff

 Often, the issues being worked on will need a developer to actually program the changes.
 In these cases, it is up to you to open an issue on the appropriate GitHub repository